 Holiday Stress Relief Tips #4: Reserve Time To Unwind & Relax

-During the hustle and bustle of the end-of-year holiday madness, it’s easy to get caught up and forget the need to block downtime for unwinding .
+During the hustle and bustle of the end-of-year holiday madness, it’s easy to get caught up and forget the need to block downtime for unwinding and pampering.
 The stress and hype of the season will quickly take it’s toll on you.
 Trust me, you don’t want to be the one who ends up sick or beat down by the end of the year.

 Take note of your stress and fatigue levels.
 Tensions may be running high, so consciously take a deep breath in heated situations and try to keep your cool.
 Flying off the handle won’t help anybody – especially you.